azzaea/azzaea/_pages/teaching.md

 description: Materials for courses you taught.
 Replace this text with your description.
 ---

-Organize your courses by years, topics, or universities, however you like!

 I developed and taught the following undergraduate *Control* courses at the [University of Khartoum](https://www.uofk.edu/index.php/en/):

 {% for course in site.teaching %}